kchang2/soundboardapp/README.md

-# Soundboard app for Desktop usage
+# Soundboard app for Windows
 Made with love from Kivy and Python.

 ## Versions